rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/1-0-enc-path-based.md

 <!-- ======================================================================= -->
 ## reversing the process of forming paths

-Recall that two edges in a graph can be said to form a path, if the sink vertex of one edge (e.g. `(a,b)`) is also the source vertex of another edge (e.g. `(b,c)`).
+Recall that two edges in a graph can be said to form a path, if the sink vertex of one edge (e.g. `b` in `(a,b)`) is also the source vertex of another edge (e.g. `(b,c)`).
 Based on that, paths of vertices can be formed over the edges of a graph, which can be expressed as sequences of vertices (e.g. `(a,b,c)`).